Mercerai/EvGGS/README.md

 - Ev3D-S

-    a large-scale event dataset with varying textures and materials and accompanied by well-calibrated frame, depth, and silhouette groundtruth.
+    a large-scale synthetic Event-based dataset with varying textures and materials and accompanied by well-calibrated frame, depth, and silhouette groundtruth.

     Download the dataset from OneDrive...